Chart Color Schemes

 Boondall has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Nine projects have been identified by AreaSearch as potentially impacting the area's performance.
-Key projects include 291-293 Zillmere Road Townhouse Development, Zillmere Social Housing Units, Brisbane Metro Northern Extension, and Railway Parade connection project - Nudgee.
+Eleven projects have been identified by AreaSearch as potentially impacting the area.
+Key projects include Taigum Gardens Estate (Stage 3 & 4), a townhouse development at 291-293 Zillmere Road, Zillmere Social Housing Units, and the redevelopment of Taigum Square Shopping Centre.
 The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.